Amor y sexo

 Amor y sexo (Safo '63) ("Love and Sex (Sappho '63)") is a 1964 Mexican film.
 It was directed by Luis Alcoriza and starred María Félix and Julio Alemán.
 It was premiered in Mexico on 5 May 1964.
-The movie is based on the French writer Alphonse Daudet's novel Safo.
+The movie is based on the French writer Alphonse Daudet's novel Sappho.

 Plot

 Diana (María Félix) is a mature woman with a life full of romantic adventures, living a life of prostitution and drugs in Mexico's high society.
 Diana falls in love with Raul (Julio Alemán), a man 10 years younger than her.
 Diana harbours a big secret in the form of a former lover, whom she visits in prison every week.
 Soon, Diana's life and her past become a torment for Raúl.